 Now we know how to repeat a group of actions using loops.
 Let's do something interesting: a web-based game.
 Yes, a real game, with graphics and game logic.
 Let's have fun.
 It will be complicated, but if you do not understand how it works, there is no problem.
-We are now getting into programming.
+We are now entering into programming.
 You will advance with coding and with the software technologies over the time.
 For now, just follow the steps.

-Shooting is done by columns, top to bottom or bottom to top, and the location of impact (the column under fire) is set by scroll bar.
+Shooting is done by columns, top to bottom or bottom to top, and the location of impact (the column under fire) is set by a scroll bar.
 Because of the inaccuracy of the scroller, the player is not quite sure which column they are going to shoot.
 Thus, every shot has a chance not to hit and this makes the game more interesting (like the sling in Angry Birds).

 Our game should look like this: